Andrettin/Wyrmsun/readme.txt

 - Strongholds and Guard Towers now have an innate ranged attack, though garrisoned units can still attack from within them.
 Guard Towers now have a garrison capacity of 1 rather than 2.
 - Strongholds and Guard Towers are now affected by arrow/throwing axe upgrades, as well as by Alchemy.
 - Fixed issue which caused building ownership influence to not be applied properly when a building changed owner.
+- Added Iron Deposit and Iron Mine (graphics by Jinn).
+Iron converts to Copper at a 100% rate.
+Iron Mines can only be built after the Ironworking technology has been researched.
+- Added Mithril Deposit and Mithril Mine (graphics by Jinn).
+Mithril converts to Copper at a 800% rate.
+Iron Mines can only be built after the Ironworking technology has been researched.
+Mithril Deposits are only present in Nidavellir maps.

 * Heroes
 - The Runemasters Brokk, Eitri and Ivaldi are now recruitable heroes.